 2. Older score of 68.5% – This score was including the 25 pilot questions.
 If this were true today then, you need to mark 137 out of 200 questions correctly to pass the exam.
 Or you would need a bare minimum score of 68.5% to pass the exam.

 While determining our own PMP exam passing score, we cannot leave anything to chance.
-Since PMP exam is an expensive & difficult exam, we should be more careful.
+Since PMP certification is an expensive & difficult, we should be more careful.
 Let us take higher of the above two figures (68.5%) as the starting point to determine our own PMP exam passing score.

 The exam has changed many times and competition has increased drastically in last few years.
 So, to be on the safe side, let us increase our target score by 5%.
 It is possible that the actual exam is more difficult than the PMP practice tests so to let us add another 5% to our target score.

 After taking a gloom & doom scenario, we have arrived at our own PMP certification passing score.
 You need to score 78.5% in PMP practice tests before considering yourself ready for the exam.
 But before we go ahead, let me add little bit more spice to the previous statement.